lempiji/golem/README.md

 - Computational graph (autograd)
 - A statically size checked slice
+  - with shape-safe operators
 - Statically omit grads from tensor
   - `UseGradient.no` or `No.gradient`
-- Shape-safe operators
 - Some friendly error messages
 - Simple `SGD` and `Adam` optimizer

 ## Examples